schevalier/chronology/gokronos/README.md

 	kronosResponse, _ := kc.Index()
 	fmt.Printf("KronosIndex: %v\n", kronosResponse)
 ```
-## Inserting data
+## Inserting Events
-Insert data with the `kc.Put()` command.
+Insert events with the `kc.Put()` command.
 The argument is a stream to
-insert the data into.
+insert the event into.
 You can provide a single event which holds an
-arbitrary dictionary of JSON encodeable data.
+arbitrary dictionary of JSON encodeable key/value pairs.
 ```golang
 	stream := "yourproduct.website.pageviews"